availabs/conveyal-analysis-experiments/documenation/RunningConveyalR5.md

    connect to MongoDB may fail because the user may not yet be created.
    R5 will re-attempt connection succeed.

-3. If you are running the Conveyal analysis-ui, you will need to update the MongoDB URL.
+3. To run the Conveyal analysis-ui, you must update the MongoDB URL in the .env file:

    `MONGODB_URL=mongodb://root:password@127.0.0.1:27017/analysis?authSource=admin`